 Sarama milk house closes by 8 pm.
 So plan your trip accordingly.
 During winter, he brings in Gajar Ka Halwa.

 Edit: I went back to drink Sarama Lassi on one fine sticky humid day in Kolkata.

-I also made a IGTV Video from Sarama at Decker’s Lane, Kolkata. loved it so much!
+I also made a IGTV Video from Sarama at Dacre’s Lane, Kolkata. loved it so much!

 Chitto Babur Dokan!

 Chitto Babur Dokan (the shop of Mr. Chitto) made Dacre’s Lane of what it is today!
 A old school teal colored door guards the hole in the wall establishment.
 From the kitchen of which, comes out magical Fish Kobiraji, Chicken stew, Khichdi (only available during lunch), Diamond fish fry and other delightful dish!
 Hurry since these stuff od heaven don’t last long.

 The Chicken stew of Chittobabur Dokan is one of the most Googles search terms.
 The stew consists of a piece of potato and raw papaya.
 It is lightly flavored with black pepper.
 Indeed, it is a hearty meal, especially when had with the Bun Ruti!
 The Bun loaf is locally produced as well.

 Kobiraji, the name traces back history in “coverage”, a British way of addressing the coating on Bhetki fillet.
 The coat is generally made of crumbs, eggs, mild spices and green chillies.
 Bite on that flavorful deep fried coating, alongside biting the fresh white flesh of the fish, works like old Amitabh-Rekha movie magic!